Cherokee Commission: Cheyenne and Arapaho – October 1890

 The Ghost Dance religion, as practiced by a Northern Paiute named Wovoka made its influence felt among the Arapaho at this time.
 Wovoka was the son of a prophet named Tavibo, and according to historian James Mooney, was considered "The Messiah" of the Ghost Dance.
 The Cheyenne first learned about this Messiah in 1889.
 He was alleged to live near the Shoshone in Wyoming and would bring back the buffalo and remove the white people from tribal land.
 A delegation led by Porcupine was sent to observe the Ghost Dance.
 In his account upon their return, Porcupine had become a full believer in both the Messiah and the dance.
 When questioned by the military authority, Porcupine gave a total accounting, but Mooney notes that in his enthusiasm, Porcupine might have embellished a bit.
 Some abandoned their work in favor of the dancing.
 Agent Ashley tried to put a halt to it.

 On July 5, 1890, the Commission held a preliminary meeting with Old Crow, Whirlwind and Little Medicine, all opposed to cession.
-Jerome received instructions from Noble to follow the Treaty of Medicine Lodge directive in getting three-fourths of adult males to sign the agreement.
+Jerome received instructions from Noble to follow the Treaty of Medicine Lodge directive in getting three-fourths of adult men to sign the agreement.
 On July 7, the Commission opened negotiations with the 1887 Dawes Act, which empowered the President to make allotments.
 The tribes refused to negotiate, citing their land as having been given to them by the Great Spirit and by the terms of the Treaty of Medicine Lodge.
 At the July 9 meeting, Sayre presented the Commission's proposal and told the tribes they, "...will be the richest people on earth."
 The crowd balked.
 On July 14, Jerome threatened the government's right to cut off rations.
 The Cheyenne began boycotting the sessions on July 15.
 Both Jerome and Sayre threatened them with the Dawes Act.
 On July 21, the Arapaho Army scouts walked out of the negotiations.